 AncestryDNA and 23andMe periodically announce the sizes of their autosomal databases.
 AncestryDNA reached 3 million in January, and 23andMe just announced that they had more than 2 million individuals tested.
 Family Tree DNA and MyHeritage have yet to release their numbers publicly.
+(Note: I earn a small commission if you purchase through the links in this post.
+The cost is the same for you.
+Click here for more information.)
 By crowdsourcing information from people who have tested at more than one company, we can hopefully get realistic gauges of the relative sizes of the databases and, for 23andMe, how many are participating in relative matching.

 If you have tested at more than one company and would like to contribute, please fill in the survey.
 At the moment, I am not collecting data from people who have only tested at one site.